devops-kung-fu/rust-template/README.md

-# catr
+# rust codespace template
-A rust implimentation of cat
+Use this template to create an empty rust based repository with a devcontainer